 - Because tuition assistance is based on a family’s ability to pay, the income and resources of both parents and/or stepparents must be considered.

 - You should be sure to explain special circumstances in the area provided in order to give the financial aid committee a clear picture of your family’s financial situation.
 Failure to do so will lessen your likelihood of receiving financial aid and may affect the amount offered.

 The Financial Aid office is available throughout the year for conversations about assistance for school-related expenses.
 If you have questions, please contact Claire Berg at (703) 873-6181.

-The Potomac School uses the School and Student Services (SSS by NAIS) to process our financial aid applications for both new and returning families.
-SSS by NAIS is a service of the National Association of Independent Schools.
+The Potomac School uses the School and Student Services (SSS by Community Brands) to process our financial aid applications for both new and returning families.
 Based on the financial information you provide, SSS provides Potomac with an estimated amount that your family can contribute towards educational expenses.
 This service helps Potomac make fair and objective financial aid decisions.

-Please note that the deadline to submit the Parents’ Financial Statement to School & Student Services (SSS by NAIS (SSS) for admission applicants is February 1, 2019.
+Please note that the deadline to submit the Parents’ Financial Statement to School & Student Services (SSS) for admission applicants is February 1, 2019.
 The deadline for returning students is January 2, 2019.

 All financial aid applications must be completed ONLINE.

 To begin your financial aid application for the 2019-20 school year, please follow the steps below: